The 2 Best Ways To Burn Fat Fast (Without Destroying Your Hormones Or Metabolism)

 Fat Loss 101

-This means that your lungs are by far the primary excretory organ for fat loss!
-On average, a person weighing 155 pounds will exhale just under 7 ounces of CO2 if they are taking 12 breaths each minute.
-Now stick with me here on the math: each breath contains a little over 0.001 ounce of CO2 and about 0.0003 ounces of carbon.
-So a total of 17,280 breaths during the day will rid the body of at least 0.44 pounds of carbon, with roughly a third of this fat loss occurring while you’re doing nothing at all, assuming you’re getting around an 8 hours average night of sleep.
+Now stick with me here on the math: Each breath contains a little over 0.001 ounce of CO2, of which about 0.0003 ounce is carbon.
+So a total of 17,280 breaths during the day (an average of 12 breaths per minute, a normal resting rate) will rid the body of at least 0.32 pounds of carbon, with roughly a third of this fat loss occurring while you are completely inactive — assuming you get about eight hours of sleep per night.

-Congratulations: you now know as much about the true mechanisms behind weight loss as the average university biochemistry student.
-But let’s say you’re already eating less and moving more.
-You’re already – theoretically at least – engaging in enough physical activity that you should be breathing off more than enough carbon, and the scale still isn’t budging.
-What gives?
-You’re about to discover exactly that: 2 reasons you’re not burning fat, you may be resistant to weight loss, or you’re piling on pounds, and exactly what you can do about it – along with how to transform yourself into a fat burning machine.
+Congratulations, you now know as much about the true mechanisms behind weight loss as the average biochemistry student.
+But let’s say you are already eating less and moving more.
+You are — theoretically, at least — engaging in enough physical activity to breathe off more than enough carbon, and the scale still isn’t budging.

 #1: Inflammation